-Unfortunately, that same year, Hadid died after a heart attack in Miami.
+Unfortunately, that same year, Hadid died from a heart attack in Miami.
 The architect left behind multiple unfinished projects with her passing, many of which have been brought to completion by her eponymous architecture firm, which continues to operate based out of London.
-Here, a look back at some of the most iconic buildings designed by Zaha Hadid, the trailblazing architect who gave us an impressive collection of unforgettable modern marvels around the world.

-Located in Weil am Rhein, a small German town near the country’s borders with Switzerland and France, the Vitra Fire Station marked the first design project by Hadid to actually be built.
+Located in Weil am Rhein, a small town sited near Germany’s borders with Switzerland and France, the Vitra Fire Station was the first design project by Hadid to actually be built.
 (Its construction was completed in 1993.)
 Hadid was commissioned to design the building for a fire brigade on the Vitra Campus after a major 1981 fire destroyed most of the complex, which originally consisted of factory buildings but is now made up of a collection of contemporary design and architecture showrooms.
 (Renowned architects including Frank Gehry, Tadao Ando, and Álvaro Siza also designed facilities for the site as part of the major rebuild.)

 The Vitra Fire Station’s sharp, angular concrete planes garnered international acclaim for Hadid, putting her name and architectural style on the global map.
 The structure was built with space for fire engines as well as showers, changing rooms, and a kitchenette for the fire troops.
 Today, however, its rooms are used for events and exhibitions held by the Vitra Design Museum, which is located within the complex.

-The Contemporary Arts Center (CAC) was founded in 1939 as one of the first U.S. institutions dedicated to contemporary visual arts.
+The Contemporary Arts Center was founded in 1939 as one of the first U.S. institutions dedicated to contemporary visual arts.
 In 2003, the CAC moved to a new downtown location designed by Zaha Hadid, the Lois and Richard Rosenthal Center for Contemporary Art.
 The Cincinnati museum marked Hadid’s first building in the United States; it was also the first American art museum to be designed by a woman.
-When the structure debuted, the New York Times called it “the most important American building to be completed since the end of the Cold War” for its display of architectural innovation.
+When the structure debuted, the New York Times called it “the most important American building to be completed since the end of the Cold War” because of its architectural innovation.

 The 2010 debut of this grandiose opera house in China’s southeastern Guangdong province came full circle for Hadid; her mid-1990s design for Wales’ Cardiff Bay Opera House won an international competition but was never actually brought to fruition due to reported conflicts surrounding the project.
 Located approximately 80 miles northwest of Hong Kong in the port city of Guangzhou, the Guangzhou Opera House is nicknamed “the double pebble” because of the way its exterior resembles two small rocks on the banks of the Pearl River, where the building is situated.